o3de/o3de.org/content/docs/engine-dev/tools/tiaf/architectural-overview/runtime-frontend/_index.md

 ### TestEnumerator

-The `TestEnumerator` is the base class derived from the TestJobRunner class template and partially specializes it for test frameworks that support the enumeration of tests from the command line.
+The `TestEnumerator` is the base class derived from the `TestJobRunner` class template and partially specializes it for test frameworks that support the enumeration of tests from the command line.
 Once enumerated, the results may optionally be cached on the disk and re-read by future enumerations instead of invoking the test framework enumeration from the command line.
 Enumerated tests are stored in-memory in `TestEnumeration` data structures that contain the fixtures and tests that belong to those fixtures, as well as information about whether those tests/fixtures are enabled or disabled in the test framework.

 #### Inputs

-The `TestEnumerator` accepts the same inputs as the JobRunner.
+The `TestEnumerator` accepts the same inputs as the `JobRunner`.

 #### Process

-The `TestEnumerator` wraps around the JobRunner's call to run the jobs and injecting its `PayloadMapProducer` and `PayloadExtractor`.
+The `TestEnumerator` wraps around the `JobRunner`'s call to run the jobs and injecting its `PayloadMapProducer` and `PayloadExtractor`.
 Optionally, it may either attempt to read enumerations from a cache file (specified by the client) and/or store the enumerations in said cache once enumerated.

 #### Outputs

-The `TestEnumerator` returns the same outputs as the JobRunner.
+The `TestEnumerator` returns the same outputs as the `JobRunner`.

 #### FAQ

 ##### You seem to have used the term `TestSuite` throughout the test and enumeration data structures instead of `TestFixture`.
 Why is this?

 This was a regrettable oversight from the early development days when the nomenclature borrowed from GTest's naming conventions.
-These will be renamed `TestFixture" in a future PR as we also have the concept of actual test suites and the current name conflict can lead to confusion.
+These will be renamed `TestFixture` in a future PR as we also have the concept of actual test suites and the current name conflict can lead to confusion.

 ##### My test framework doesn't support test enumeration.
 Can I still implement a test enumerator?